How to Find Peace in the Garden

 To check out an article about what research has discovered about the mental health benefits of gardening, click here.

-And I remember the joy I find here.
+And I remember the joy and peace I find here.
 I know there are a load of radishes that need to be picked, but I’m waiting for tomorrow so the kids can pick them.
 I know they’ll be so excited.
 I also notice several crowns of broccoli at the ready so I’m imagining broccoli and radishes as side dishes for lunch tomorrow.
 They will love that.
 It’s also cheese quesadilla day and my cheese quesadillas are world famous in the daycare set around here.
 So lunch is planned and everyone will love it.
 I miss my kids.
 I miss their smiles and their faces and their personalities.
 Caring for kids is what I was born for and it makes my soul complete.

 As I’m making my way from weed to weed and thinking about the seed heads of grass that are hanging over my beds in the fence line, quickly drying out and getting ready to spill their pretty little seeds into my dirt so they can grow.
 It feels like they are trying to get me.
 But I stop thinking about the satisfaction their extinction would bring to me and instead look at the progress that my little garden has made even in these last 5 days.